-Here are the cake decorating directions for the cakes shown, above.
+Here are the cake decorating directions for the cakes shown, below.

 Quadruple the cake recipe at the Nourished and Nurtured Blog.
 (It is actually a cupcake recipe, we converted it to make our cake.)